jscutlery/convoyr/README.md

 ## Philosophy

 HttpExt is a reactive and extensible library built on the top of the Angular `HttpClient`.
-The main building block is a **plugin** which is a simple object that let you intercept network communications in a fancy way.

-The goal is to provide useful behaviors to **extend the power of HTTP**.
+The main building block is a plugin which is a simple object that let you intercept network communications in a fancy way.
+The goal is to provide useful behaviors to extend the power of HTTP.
 You can create your own plugin or directly use the built-in plugin collection to start as fast as possible.

 ## Ecosystem